 You don’t need to be excessively transparent.
 You just need to be tastefully candid.
 Moreover, the bigger benefit is that it adds value to all your other content, because it deepens your influence, your humanity, and your credibility.

-In the end, remember that content marketing is not just a marketing tactic.
+In the end, remember that content marketing services is not just a marketing tactic.
 In today’s competitive and cynical climate, it’s essential, too.